Why Is Asian Hair So Shiny

 But on the other hand, Caucasian hair is known to have fragile hair cuticles that cannot withstand high levels of pressure and can snap into tiny fragments when under extreme stress (like when the hair is pulled).

-Why Does Korean and Japanese Hair Get So Oily?
+Why Does Asian Hair Get So Oily?

 One of the main reasons hair gets oily very quickly is because of having a straight hair type.
 Well, most Korean and Japanese people have straight hair types, this being one of the main factors causing their hair to get oily in no time even after they have washed it.